charmmmz/picpak-tesserae-client/README.md

 vendor's cloud — no vendor account, no subscription.
 You flash it once, tell the frame your WiFi and server on a phone setup screen, and it fetches a new picture on its own schedule.

-Battery-powered **ESP32-C3** firmware that turns the **PicPak** 4.2" e-paper photo frame into an embedded client for the [Tesserae](https://github.com/dmellok/tesserae) server.
-On each wake it connects to WiFi, pulls the current dashboard frame over REST or MQTT, paints the panel, reports a heartbeat (battery, RSSI), and deep-sleeps.
+**Under the hood:** it's battery-powered firmware for the frame's **ESP32-C3**.
+Most of the time the device is in deep sleep; on each scheduled wake it connects to WiFi, pulls the current frame from Tesserae (over REST, MQTT, or cloud relay), paints the e-paper panel, reports a heartbeat (battery, RSSI), and goes back to sleep.

 Modelled on Tesserae's battery-native reference client [tesserae-device-photopainter-7.3-bin](https://github.com/dmellok/tesserae-device-photopainter-7.3-bin),